-5.3 Synergies and Trade-Offs For Ghana in the SDGs
+5.3 Synergies and trade-offs among the Goals

 The SDGs provide opportunities to address different dimensions of development and taken together, important synergies can be derived.
 Similarly, the quest to achieve some targets may involve making trade-offs where actions to achieve one target may limit effectiveness in achieving others.
 In the quest to Leave no one behind, there is the need to take advantage of the synergies and reduce the risk involved in trade-offs.